bruvellu/terebratalia-wnts/2-text/wnt.md

 ## Acknowledgments

-We thank the Friday Harbor Laboratories boat crew for collecting the brachiopods, Yale Passamaneck for the help with spawnings, Katrine Worsaae for the initial gene cloning, and members of the Hejnol Lab for the helpful discussions.
+We thank the Friday Harbor Laboratories boat crew for collecting the brachiopods, Yale Passamaneck for the help with spawnings, Katrine Worsaae and Yvonne Müller for initial gene cloning, and members of the Hejnol Lab for the helpful discussions.
 BCV thanks Pavel Tomančák for the generous support during the preparation of this work.

 # References